JaKXz/jakxz.github.io/src/routes/resume/+page.md

 5-{new Date().getFullYear() - 2012} years of experience across all roles in:

-- JavaScript in all flavours (e.g. Svelte, Typescript, Node, React)
+- JavaScript in all flavours
+  - Svelte, Typescript, Node, React
   - Vite, Webpack, Storybook
   - Jest, Vitest
 - Figma, Balsamiq, Sass